nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_hourly_11_table_ivr.md

 The items shown for the *IVR Hourly Distribution* are:

-- Grouping Period
+- `Grouping Period`
-- IVR identifier (the unique identification code of each IVR)
+- `IVR Identifier`: the unique identification code of each IVR
-- IVR name
+- `IVR Name`
-- IVR choices (choices made within the IVR, in addition to those numerics provided, the i choice indicating who made it is possible an invalid choice, ie not foreseen by the IVR, and the t choice that indicates who has not made any choice, his call is diverted to the timeout destination)
+- `IVR Choices`: choices made within the IVR, in addition to those numerics provided, the i choice indicating who made it is possible an invalid choice, ie not foreseen by the IVR, and the t choice that indicates who has not made any choice, his call is diverted to the timeout destination
-- Number of choices made during working hours divided into time bands set in the filter
+- `Number of Choices Made`: during working hours divided into time bands set in the filter

 If no IVR has been selected, no data will be shown.